-How to Create a Strong Bond between Your New Baby and Toddler.
+Create a Strong Bond Between Your Toddler and New Baby.

 #1 Tell your toddler there will be a baby.